A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

-In order to decode all these optical parameters, precise \textit{in-situ} measurements were conducted with T-REX, as shown in Figure \ref{Figure: TRIDENT Pathfinder experiment apparatus}.
+To decode all these optical parameters, precise in-situ measurements were conducted with T-REX, as shown in Extended Data Fig. \ref{fig:trex_apparatus}.
 The core detection unit consists of three modules.
-At the middle is a light emitter module installed with LEDs of various wavelengths ($405~\mathrm{nm}$, $450~\mathrm{nm}$, $460~\mathrm{nm}$, $525~\mathrm{nm}$).
-These can emit photons isotropically with two emission modes: pulsing mode and steady mode.
-The two light receiver modules are located at $21.73\pm0.02~\mathrm{m}$ and $41.79\pm0.04~\mathrm{m}$ vertically away from the light emitter respectively.
-Both are equipped with two independent and complementary measurement systems, a PMT and camera system.
-The former mainly records waveforms to extract the timing information of the detected photons emitted by pulsing LEDs, while the latter records images of the steady light emitter to measure the angular distribution of radiance.
-The combined system is designed to perform a near-far relative measurement.
+At the middle is a light emitter module equipped with light-emitting diodes (LEDs) of three wavelengths, which can emit photons isotropically with two modes: pulsing mode and steady mode.
+There are two light receiver modules located at $41.8~\mathrm{m}$ and $21.7~\mathrm{m}$ vertically above and below the light emitter, respectively, performing a near-far measurement.
+Both modules are equipped with two independent and complementary measurement systems, a photomultiplier tube (PMT) system and a camera system.
+The former primarily records PMT waveforms to extract the timing information of the detected photons emitted by pulsing LEDs, while the latter records images of the steady light emitter to measure the angular distribution of the radiance (Methods and Extended Data Fig. \ref{fig:pmt_fitting} and \ref{fig:3420m_images}).